-In all divisions, every team plays four games against randomly chosen opponents.
+- In all divisions, every team plays four games against randomly chosen opponents.
 These games count for points according to the scoring system published in our rules.
 The teams will then be seeded in the elimination round of the playoffs according to where they placed in the standings.
-Because we have three divisions (BU12, BU10 and GU10) with more than 8 teams, for the playoff weekend (February 2 and 3) we will use the same preliminary game system as we did for the League Champions to get down to 8 teams in the quarterfinals.
-In GU12, where there are only 7 teams, the first place team in the standings will have a bye on Saturday February 2 and will play in the semifinals on Sunday.
+In any division with more than 8 teams, for the playoff weekend we will use the same preliminary game system as we did for the League Champions to get down to 8 teams in the quarterfinals.
+In any division, where there are fewer than 8 teams, the highest place team in the standings will have a bye on Saturday and will play in the semifinals on Sunday.

-In both competitions, teams are responsible for set-up and take down of fields at both Culver City High School and Kenneth Hahn fields.
+- teams are responsible for set-up and take down of fields at Culver City High School and Kenneth Hahn (and, if we need it for U10 games, Beverly Hills High School Football Field).
 Make sure you know if your game is the first or last of the day and be prepared to have volunteers available to help.